 Alzheimer’s Disease Research.
-Dr. Martin assembled a team of investigators to carry out a linkage analysis of familial Alzheimer disease, an effort that led to the assignment of the commonest form to chromosome 14 and to the mapping and positional cloning of a related locus on chromosome 1.
-New candidate genes were sought using the yeast protein interaction trap methodology.
-This work has led to a series of papers on an adaptor protein (FE65) that is of importance in the modulation of the function of the beta amyloid precursor protein; polymorphisms at that locus were shown to play a role in the susceptibility to Alzheimer disease in very old individuals.
+Dr. Martin assembled a team of investigators to carry out a linkage analysis of familial Alzheimer disease, an effort that led to the assignment of the most common form to chromosome 14 and to the mapping and positional cloning of a related locus on chromosome 1.
+Polymorphisms at that locus were shown to play a role in the susceptibility to Alzheimer disease in very old individuals.

-Genetic Approaches to Aging Dr. Martin’s research has for many years been concerned with the development of genetic approaches to the study of aging and age-related diseases in mammals.
-One theme has been the plasticity of the genome of somatic cells.
-His lab has contributed to our understanding of a number of mechanisms for the heritable alteration of genetic information During this period a parallel series of biochemical, cytogenetic and somatic cell genetic studies on cells from aging mammals addressed various somatic mutational theories of aging; these have demonstrated the importance of relatively large scale chromosomal types of mutation.
-An offshoot of this work provided the first data on mutation frequencies in human epithelial cells in aging human subjects.
-These studies were reinforced by a long series of investigations of a remarkable human progeroid syndrome, the Werner syndrome, a recessive mutation that Dr. Martin’s group and Japanese investigators mapped to chromosome 8.
-This led to the positional cloning of the Werner syndrome gene and its identification as a member of the RecQ helicase family.
-Dr. Martin and colleagues have provided molecular evidence for the importance of intragenic deletions in the somatic cells of Werner syndrome subjects.
+Genetic Approaches to Aging.
+His work consists of data on mutation frequencies in human epithelial cells in aging human subjects.
+These studies were reinforced by a long series of investigations of human progeroid syndrome, the Werner syndrome, a recessive mutation that Dr. Martin’s group and Japanese investigators mapped to chromosome 8.
+Dr. Martin and colleagues have provided molecular evidence for the importance of intragenic deletions in somatic cells of Werner syndrome subjects.
 Cells from these patients were also shown to undergo accelerated "aging in vitro" .
 This latter line of research provided the first evidence for the limited replicative potential of cells of the vascular wall.
 Together with Drs.
 Tom Norwood and William Pendergrass, the Martin lab also carried out the first cell fusion experiments for the investigation of dominance/recessivity relationships between old cells, young cells and "immortal" cells and demonstrated that the decline of growth potential involved gradual and variable attenuations of clonal growth.

 aging critical publications